Follow

 Image: Microsoft

-The app will scan your image for text.
+The app scans your image for text.
 You can select specific words to copy or click “Copy all text” to grab everything at once.
-If you need to protect your privacy, look for the Quick Redact option to mask sensitive items like phone numbers or emails before sharing.
+If you need to protect your privacy, look for the Quick Redact option.
+This masks sensitive items like phone numbers or emails before sharing.

 Selecting an area on screen to extract text using Snipping Tool